Freedom Caucus pushing McCarthy to back long-shot effort to remove Pelosi as House speaker

 MODERATE DEMOCRATS PRESSURE PELOSI, HOUSE LEADERSHIP TO MOVE ON NEW CORONAVIRUS BILL: 'STOP THE STUPIDITY'

+But if the vote is forced it could put moderate Democrats in the uncomfortable spot of backing the controversial Pelosi on the record or publicly spurning their caucus' leader.
 The Freedom Caucus is known for its rabble-rousing antics in the House.
 Its members previously mounted an effort against former House Speaker John Boehner, R-Ohio, which was unsuccessful.

 "I don't think it's the best move at this moment," McCarthy continued.
 "I think the best move is win 218 seats and that defeats Nancy Pelosi."